Connecticut Route 20

 Route 20 is a 31.56 mi state highway in the U.S. state of Connecticut.
-It extends from Route 8 in rural Winchester to Interstate Route 91 in Windsor.
+It extends from Route 8 in rural Winchester to Interstate 91 (I-91) in Windsor Locks.
 Route 20 consists of two distinct sections: a long, winding, scenic rural road, and a section of the freeway linking I-91 to Bradley International Airport.

 Route description

 Route 20 begins at an intersection with Route 8 in Winchester and heads northeastward to Barkhamsted.
 It then cuts across the northwest corner of Barkhamsted to Hartland.
 In Hartland, Route 20 continues northeastward to meet Route 181, then turns north to curve around the Barkhamsted Reservoir.
 East of the reservoir, it turns southeast to meet Route 179 and continues into Granby.
-In Granby, Route 20 continues southeastward to meet Route 219, then turns eastward to briefly overlap Route 189 and cross US 202 and Route 10 before leaving Route 189 and continuing into East Granby.
+In Granby, Route 20 continues southeastward to meet Route 219, then turns eastward to briefly overlap Route 189 and cross US 202/Route 10 before leaving Route 189 and continuing into East Granby.

-In East Granby, Route 20 continues eastward to meet Route 187, then turns southeastward along the boundary of Bradley International Airport to meet the Bradley Airport Connector at the Windsor Locks town line.
+In East Granby, Route 20 continues eastward to meet Route 187, then turns southeastward along the boundary of Bradley International Airport to meet the Bradley Airport Connector.
 At this point, Route 20 joins the Bradley Airport Connector freeway.
-It continues southeastward along the Windsor Locks-Windsor town line, intersecting with Route 75 before ending at an intersection with I-91 at the southern tip of Windsor Locks.
+It continues southeastward through Windsor Locks, intersecting with Route 75 before ending at an intersection with I-91 at the southern tip of Windsor Locks.

 The portion of Route 20 within East Granby is known as the Connecticut Air National Guard Memorial Highway.
 The Bradley Airport Connector is also known as the 82nd Airborne Memorial Highway.